nus-cs2113-AY2324S1/ip/docs/README.md

 - Both `CAPITAL LETTER` and `small letter` are acceptable.
 But consecutive white space will be eliminated automatically.

 - Tasks such as dealine and event task would required time limit.
-Please use the following `time format`:
+Please use only `Date Time`:
   1. Date-Time format: `DD/MM/YYYY HHMM`. e.g. 21/10/2023 1730
   2. if the `time is not specified`, please use 2359 by default.
-  Note that apart from the above formats, the current version of app will treat any time input as valid time. e.g. Friday, Birthday of Ethan, etc. Please make wise use of the time input.
+  General Time: Note that apart from the above formats, the current version of app will treat `any time input` as valid time. e.g. Friday, Birthday of Ethan, etc. Please make wise use of the time input.